 Vinnie has self published eight books of poetry online.
 One of his approaches to to ask people to submit a word or a sentence and he writes a poem based on that.

-Many thanks to Vincent for answering our questions, allowing us to share his work and his advice to us about writing.
+Many thanks to Vincent for answering our questions and his advice to us about writing.
 We wish him every success and will follow his career with interest.

 OUR NEWS ARCHIVE